 North Hinksey fields

 OPT owns three fields to the south of Willow Walk between the Seacourt and Bulstake streams, bought in 1978 from the Pirie and Van Heynigen families, to preserve the rural atmosphere of North Hinksey and with a proviso that we keep them in agricultural use.
-The fields have been grazed by horses from the local riding school for many years until it closed in September 2017.
+The fields were grazed by horses from the local riding school for many years until it closed in September 2017.

 One of the fields is home to a colony of Creeping Marshwort (Apium repens), an Endangered Species introduced here in 1996 by local conservationists using plants from nearby Port Meadow where it was in danger of being lost.

 In 2011 the Environment Agency installed six large culverts beneath Willow Walk to increase the flow of flood water downstream.
 Since then, finding a solution for flood relief has got more momentum and in 2016 the Environment Agency (EA) proposed a new Oxford Flood Alleviation Scheme for the west side of Oxford.
 The route will cross OPT land along 25% of its length, and sadly for us will damage the landscape and natural environment.
 This causes us a dilemma as it is difficult to object to a scheme which intends to reduce the risk of flooding for people and their properties yet goes against our remit of protecting and enhancing Oxford and its green setting.
 And if we do object the EA can resort to their powers of compulsory purchase.
 See our January blog.